vsanthanam/Calligraphy/Sources/Calligraphy/Calligraphy.docc/Articles/ComposingDirectories.md

 # Composing Directories

-A declarative API for creating and managing files and folders in Swift.
+Use's Calligraphy's declarative APIs to compose directories and their contents.

 ## Overview

 Calligraphy provides a powerful and type-safe API for composing directories and their contents.
 The library offers both built-in types for common use cases and the ability to create custom directory content types.

-## Built-in Types

 ### Files

-The `File` type allows you to create both text and data files:
+The ``File`` type allows you to create both text and data files:

 ```swift
 // Create a text file